astriaorg/docs/docs/overview/components/conductor.md

 The Conductor can be thought of as the consensus implementation of a rollup full node, similar to op-node within the OP Stack.
-The conductor is run as one half on a rollup full node, where the other half is the execution engine.
-Its role is to connect the sequencer and DA layers to the rollup execution layer by deriving the relevant rollup transactions for each block and passing them to the execution layer.
+The conductor is run as one half of a rollup full node, where the other half is the execution engine.
+Its role is to connect the sequencer and Data Availability layers to the rollup execution layer by deriving the relevant rollup transactions for each block and passing them to the execution layer.

 The conductor’s flow looks like:
 ![Astria Conductor](../assets/astria-conductor.png)

-For each sequencer block, parse the relevant rollup data it needs validate the batch of rollup data; this includes verifying that the corresponding sequencer block was finalized, as well as verifying that the rollup data it extracted is complete (there are no rollup transactions missing), correct (there are no rollup transactions in the batch that shouldn’t be), and properly-ordered (the ordering of the rollup transactions matches what was finalized by the sequencer chain).
+* For each sequencer block, parse the relevant rollup data it needs
+* validate the batch of rollup data; this includes verifying that the corresponding sequencer block was finalized, as well as verifying that the rollup data it extracted is complete (there are no rollup transactions missing), correct (there are no rollup transactions in the batch that shouldn’t be), and properly-ordered (the ordering of the rollup transactions matches what was finalized by the sequencer chain).
 It is able to do this by verifying the data against the rollup data commitment included in the sequencer block.
-Once it has validated the rollup data, it turns it into a list of transactions, which are passed to the execution engine.
+* Once it has validated the rollup data, it turns it into a list of transactions, which are passed to the execution engine.

 Note that the conductor, like the sequencer, is agnostic to the rollup’s transaction format and execution engine; it simply treats transactions as an